Disposable Plates, Cups, & Cutlery

 Woodable | cutlery | bamboo | yes | no | no |

-If there is a need for disposable dinnerware, purchase a package of cups, plates, and/or cutlery from any of the companies listed in the table above and send a comment concerning your experience, especially if you are trying bamboo products.
-Also, if you know of other companies not mentioned here, please feel free to send a response with their names and the types of products they sell.
+If there is a need for disposable food ware, especially if it for a large event or meeting, purchase products that are certified to be compostable as well as sustainably sourced.
+Consider products listed in the table above.
+If you know of other companies not mentioned here, please feel free to send a response with their names and the types of products they sell.